32nd ANNUAL CONFERENCE

 September, 2014: Dr. Aubrey Milunsky lectured at the Sir Gunga Ram Hospital Center of Medical Genetics in New Delhi, India.

 September, 2014: Dr. Aubrey Milunsky gave the Dr. Soonawala oration at the 25th Jubilee Conference of Indian Society for Prenatal Diagnosis and Therapy (ISPAT) in Mumbai, India.

-September, 2014: Dr. Aubrey Milunsky is scheduled to give a keynote address to the 8th World Congress on Perinatal Medicine in Cancun, Mexico.
+September, 2014: Dr. Aubrey Milunsky gave the keynote address to the 8th World Congress on Perinatal Medicine in Cancun, Mexico.
 The subject is Claimed Fetal and/or Neonatal Brain Damage: Hypoxia or Genetic Disorder?

 July 25, 2014: Dr. Aubrey Milunsky lectured at the Murdoch Childrens Research Institute, Melbourne, Australia, on Clinical Genetics in Practice: Pitfalls, Problems, and Perspectives.

 July 18, 2014: Dr. Aubrey Milunsky lectured in Australia at the Royal Prince Alfred Hospital on Clinical Genetics, Medical Negligence and Risk Management.

 December, 2013: The Center for Human Genetics is pleased to announce that Professor Robert H. Tamarin, former Dean of the College of Sciences at the University of Massachusetts, has joined our Board of Directors.